thoughtspot/thoughtspot.github.io/_includes/content/admin-access.md

 Each ThoughtSpot appliance comes pre-built with three default users.
-Contact your ThoughtSpot support team to get the passwords.
+You should talk with a ThoughtSpot Customer Success Engineer or ThoughtSpot support, to get the password for each user.
+The default users are:

 <table>
 <colgroup>